 Women are significantly underrepresented in the water sector, but how can we change this?
-This was the subject of a session at World Water Week in Stockholm, featuring a diverse panel of experts.
-Here are some of their insights on what it takes for women to succeed in the field.
+In a session at World Water Week in Stockholm, a diverse panel of experts discussed the gender challenges they see in the sector and what must be done to overcome them.

-“The World Bank has found that less than 20% of water workers are women, and that women face gender-specific barriers to joining, staying and growing in the sector, such as a lack of role models but also harassment and gender norms,” said keynote speaker Ingrid Ask, Deputy Chief of Mission at the Embassy of Sweden in Washington, D.C.
+“The World Bank has found that less than 20% of water workers are women, and that women face gender-specific barriers to joining, staying and growing in the sector,” said keynote speaker Ingrid Ask, Deputy Chief of Mission at the Embassy of Sweden in Washington, D.C.

 “The underrepresentation of women also hampers growth in the global economy,” Ask continued.
 “According to the European Institute for Gender Equality, closing the gender gap in STEM [Science, Technology, Engineering and Math] would contribute to a 2.2% to 3% increase in Gross Domestic Product per capita in the European Union by 2050.
 So, there is also a very strong economic incentive here.”